JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 {#initializeIntelliJPlatformPlugin-selfUpdateLock}

 Represents a lock file used to limit the plugin version checks in time.
-If the file is absent, and other conditions are met, the version check is performed.
+If the file is missing and other conditions are met, the version check is performed.

 {style="narrow"}
 Type